Lillianah Technologies delivers low-cost biological solutions for industrial and environmental remediation.

 Our approach involves cultivating specific diatom varieties in self-manufactured, proprietary photobioreactors.

-Marine sediment generated during this process allows for carbon geological storage, supported by scientific literature.
+Marine sediment generated during this process allows for nitrogen and carbon geological storage, supported by scientific literature.

 Pioneering healthful, sustainable solutions for a brighter tomorrow